DrProton824/GPXRecorder/README.md

 ## Installation

-1. Download the latest `.tipa` from this repo's [Actions](../../actions) artifacts (or a Release, if one exists).
+1. Download the latest `.tipa` from this repo's [Actions](../../actions) artifacts.
-2. Transfer it to your iPhone (AirDrop, Files, email — any method that gets the file onto the device).
+2. Transfer it to your iPhone (AirDrop, Files, email or any method that gets the file onto the device).
 3. Open it with [TrollStore](https://github.com/opa334/TrollStore) to install.
 4. On first launch, grant location access.
 Then go to **Settings → Privacy & Security → Location Services → GPX Recorder** and set it to **Always**, with **Precise Location** enabled — this is required for recording to continue while the app is backgrounded or the screen is locked.